victorkryz/HR-Utils/README.md

 ## Prerequisites
-- Oracle Server with installed HR schema
+- Oracle Server (version 11.2 or higher) with installed HR schema
 - Oracle client (at list sqlplus)
 - Python 2 (used as an launcher for sql scripts on the installing/uninstalling/testing phases )